martinit18/nested_fit/README.md

 RANDOM_WALK              # Type of search of live points 0.1	20	100	10   # Param. of the search algo.(2), max n. tries, max of max tries
 ```
-For the moment, a random walk (RANDOM_WALK), a uniform search (UNIFORM), slice sampling (SLICE_SAMPLING) and slice sampling with an adaptable step (SLICE_SAMPLING_ADAPT) are implemented.
-The first two parameters of the above line are specific to the search algorithm.
+For the moment, a random walk (`RANDOM_WALK`), a uniform search (`UNIFORM`), slice sampling (`SLICE_SAMPLING`) and slice sampling with an adaptable step (`SLICE_SAMPLING_ADAPT`) are implemented.
+The first two parameters of the above line are specific to the search algorithm:
+- `RANDOM_WALK` par.
+1: fraction of standard deviation for each jump, par.
+2: number of jumps.
+Suggested values: 0.1-0.2, 10-40.
+- `SLICE_SAMPLING` and `SLICE_SAMPLING_ADAPT` par.
+1: fraction of standard deviation for segment exploration, par.
+2: number of jumps.
+Suggested values: 0.1-0.2, 3-5.

 ```